slamora/brackets-wiki/How-to-Report-an-Issue.md

   </tr>
   <tr>
     <td>native shell</td>
-    <td>Needs code changes in [brackets-shell](https://github.com/adobe/brackets-shell), the native wrapper that packages Brackets as a desktop app.</td>
+    <td>Needs code changes in <a href="https://github.com/adobe/brackets-shell">brackets-shell</a>, the native wrapper that packages Brackets as a desktop app.</td>
   </tr>
 </table>